FooterManDev/KJS-Datagen-Scripts/README.md

 I imagine you're tired of making a ton of blocks/items one at a time, making a bulky and hard to read JS script.
 Well, FooterMan has you covered!

 This Repo holds a bunch of scripts related to generating a bunch of blocks and items using `for` loops.
-No license, use at your free will.
+No license for the scripts, use at your free will.

 * How to use:
 There are two folders, `server` and `startup` Inside the `server` folder are scripts that __only work in the `server_scripts` folder in KubeJS__.
 Likewise for `startup`, those go in the `startup_scripts` folder.